2005 Atlantic hurricane season: Hurricane Rita

-In mid-September, the southern extent of a stationary front devolved into a trough north of the Leeward Islands.
-A tropical wave interacted with this feature to form a tropical depression near the Turks and Caicos Islands on September 18.
-It organized into Tropical Storm Rita later that day.
-Moving to the west-northwest, the storm's intensification attenuated over the Bahamas before resuming thereafter, becoming a hurricane on September 20 between Cuba and Florida.
+A tropical depression formed on September 18 near the Turks and Caicos Islands on September 18, and soon strengthened into Tropical Storm Rita.
+Moving to the west-northwest, Rita continued to intensify, becoming a hurricane on September 20 between Cuba and Florida.
 Rapid intensification ensued as Rita moved into the Gulf of Mexico.
 Late on September 21, Rita strengthened into a Category 5 hurricane, and the next day it attained peak winds of 180 mph.
 Its minimum pressure of 895 mbar was the lowest of any storm in the Gulf of Mexico on record, later being tied with Hurricane Milton in 2024.
 The hurricane weakened as it approached the northwest Gulf Coast.
 On September 24, Rita made landfall near the Texas–Louisiana border with sustained winds of 115 mph.
 It rapidly weakened over land as it turned to the north and northeast, and was later absorbed by an approaching cold front on September 26 over Illinois.

 Across the United States, Rita imparted $18.5 billion in damage and killed 120 people, although only seven deaths were directly related to the hurricane.
 Early in its evolution, Rita flooded houses in northern Cuba and the Florida Keys.
 Rita's approach to the U.S. Gulf Coast prompted one of the largest mass evacuations in the country's history, with an estimated 3.7 million people fleeing the Texas coast between Corpus Christi and Beaumont.
 Due in part to high temperatures preceding Rita's landfall and elderly susceptibility to excessive heat, at least 80 people died during the mass evacuation; a coach fire en route to Dallas claimed 23 lives.
 Rita generated a 15 ft storm surge that devastated parts of Cameron Parish in Louisiana, destroying most structures in towns like Cameron and Holly Beach.
 Storm surge also damaged homes in adjoining Jefferson County in Texas.
 In New Orleans, Rita produced additional flooding and overtopped levees that had been repaired after Hurricane Katrina a month earlier.
 Impacts from heavy rainfall, gusty winds, and tornadoes associated with Rita affected much of the lower Mississippi River Valley, and over a million electricity customers lost power.
 A third of Cameron Parish's population left the parish following the devastation wrought by Rita.
-FEMA granted over $1.3 billion to Louisiana to support recovery efforts; $668.8 million was allocated in the form of public assistance grants for initial recovery measures, and $523.5 million was sent to individuals as part of the agency's Individuals and Households program.
-Over $1 billion in federal assistance was also disbursed to Texas.
-Texas' Community Development Block Grant Disaster Recovery Program aided 1.85 million people in addition to supporting longer-term infrastructure repairs.